terenceylchow124/Sudoku-Automation/README.md

 # Sudoku Automation by KNN-OCR and Backtracking

 In this project, we develop sudoku (数独/すうどく) automation system to auto-solve sudoku puzzle from from [here](https://sudoku.com/medium/).
-First thing first, we grab the screenshot image and track every positions of digits and manually labels every digits by using OpenCV.
+First things first, we grab the screenshot image and track every positions of digits and manually labels every digits by using OpenCV.
 Then, we implement ***KNearest-Neighbors-Optical-Character-Recognizer (KNN-OCR)*** to detect and classify all sudoku digit.
 Now, the 9x9 sudoku board is ready in our programe.
 We apply ***Backtracking*** to solve the puzzle.
 Finally, we simulate keyboard actions by pyautogui

 Now, it's to time to play some games!!